 Our Global Program Strategy outlines our strategic direction, policy context, guiding principles and priorities for the program.
 The strategy informs program plans, partnerships and volunteer assignments.

-Our guiding principles inform how we work.
-They are fundamental to delivering our Global Program Strategy.
+Our guiding principles are fundamental to delivering our Global Program Strategy and inform how we work.

 How Australia benefits